kapYpak/docs/pages/cloud/storage/object_storage/pcs-create-container/guide.en-au.md

 ---
-title: Object Storage Swift - Creating an Object Storage container
+title: Creating an Object Storage container
 slug: pcs/create-container
 excerpt: Find out how to create your Object Storage containers in the OVHcloud Control Panel
-section: OpenStack Swift Storage Class Specifics
+section: Object Storage Standard (Swift)
 order: 110
 ---